 Vegan-Friendly Cuisines and Cookbooks

 The world’s most popular cuisines offer countless classic dishes that just happen to be vegan.
-If you’re looking to experiment with new styles of cooking, I’ve written a number of guides to the most vegan-friendly cuisines, featuring advice for eating out and for cooking at home.
+If you’re looking to experiment with new styles of cooking, I’ve written several guides to the most vegan-friendly cuisines.
+Each guide highlights the most vegan-friendly menu items at restaurants and also provides guidance for cooking at home.

 No matter what types of foods you most enjoy, you will have no problem finding vegan recipes.
 Our vegan cookbooks guide features more than a dozen regional titles that each specialize in a different cuisine.